Susan-Paudel/Todo-App/README.md

 ![Delete](RecordAndScreenshot/Delete.gif)

-**To delete the task by swapping the task left or right will automatically delete the task and it will show a toast message one task is deleted.**
+**To delete the task by swiping the task left or right will automatically delete the task and it will show a toast message when the task is deleted.**

 ---

 ### User Profile

-**user profile we can delete the user and update password.**
+**In user profile page update password and delete password can be done.**

 ![profile](RecordAndScreenshot/userprofile.gif)

 **By clicking the profile name or icon from the toolbar, it will redirect us to the user profile page from where we can delete our personal account and update password.**

 ---

 ### List

-**view the list of data.**
+**View the list of data.**

 ![listofdata](RecordAndScreenshot/listofdata.gif)